Huddersfield town centre

 Elsewhere there are pedestrianised streets and hidden arcades offering those artistic and hard to find items.

-For those looking for a bargain, the town also has a wide selection of charity stores and £1 bargain outlets.
+For those looking for a bargain, the town also has a wide selection of charity stores and there are still bargain stores beating inflation with £1 items.

-The town's Queensgate Market Hall is adjacent to the Piazza Shopping Centre and Queensgate multi-storey car park at the south end of the town centre.
-At the north end of town, the Huddersfield Open Market is at Brook Street.
+Huddersfield Open Market The town's Queensgate Market Hall recently closed as part of redevelopment plans, but many of the market traders have new shops around the town.
+At the north end of the town centre, the Huddersfield Open Market at Brook Street is still a bustling place.
 Part of this market is covered under the canopy of the town's former wholesale market.
 There are general markets there on Mondays, Thursdays and Saturdays and secondhand markets on Tuesdays and Saturdays.

 Although all the main supermarkets are represented around the Huddersfield area, those within or just off the ring road include Tesco at Viaduct Street, Sainsbury's at Market Street and at Shore Head and Lidl, across the ring road at Castlegate.

-Huddersfield has town centre post offices in Northumberland Street and New Street.
+The Huddersfield town centre post office is in New Street.

 Leading pharmacy store chains are represented in the town centre together with in-store pharmacies at some supermarkets.